-To satisfy the necessitated rigidity and thermal conductivity, this plate stave employs 4409 the carbon-fiber-reinforced-plastic (CFRP) as material.
-The CFRP are baked up from 4410 unidirectional prepregs consisting of high thermal-conductive carbon fibers, with their 4411 directions aligned to achieve directional high thermal conductivity in the length direction 4412 of the stave.
-For this R&D, we have selected two types of prepregs, E9025C-25N and 4413 NT9100-520S produced by the Nippon Graphite Fiber (NGF).
-Both of these two prepregs consist of the 25R epoxy and XN-90 carbon fiber with a thermal conductivity of 500[W/mK], 4415 with resin weight fractions of 32% for E9025C-25N and 20% for NT9100-520S, respectively.
-One can therefore expect the thermal conductivity of approximately 300-400 [W/mk] 4417 at CFRP level in the carbon fiber direction, which is higher than that of CFRP for the FVTX backplane of 180[W/mK].
-Sample CFRP staves are currently being prepared with a 4419 dimension of 450 mm(L) $\times$ 35 mm(W) $\times$ 1mm(T).
-We are going to simulate possible thermal 4420 deformations of the stave caused by the heat from HDI, verifying it by also directly 4421 measuring the real thermal distribution using the sample CFRP staves with thermography devices.
-Additional structures to the current stave dimension will be considered depending 4423 on simulation results such that thermal deformations fall in the acceptable range.
+To satisfy the necessitated rigidity and thermal conductivity, this plate stave employs 4542 the carbon-fiber-reinforced-plastic (CFRP) as material.
+The CFRP are baked up from unidirectional prepregs consisting of high thermal-conductive carbon fibers, with their 4544 directions aligned to achieve directional high thermal conductivity in the length direction 4545 of the stave.
+For this R&D, we have selected two types of prepregs, E9025C-25N and 4546 NT9100-520S produced by the Nippon Graphite Fiber (NGF).
+Both of these two prepregs 4547 consist of the 25R epoxy and XN-90 carbon fiber with a thermal conductivity of 500[W/mK], 4548 with resin weight fractions of 32% for E9025C-25N and 20% for NT9100-520S, respectively.
+4549 One can therefore expect the thermal conductivity of approximately 300-400 [W/mk] 4550 at CFRP level in the carbon fiber direction, which is higher than that of CFRP for the 4551 FVTX backplane of 180[W/mK].
+Sample CFRP staves are currently being prepared with a 4552 dimension of $450 \text{ mm}(L) \times 35 \text{ mm}(W) \times 1 \text{mm}(T)$.
+We are going to simulate possible thermal 4553 deformations of the stave caused by the heat from HDI, verifying it by also directly measuring the real thermal distribution using the sample CFRP staves with thermography 4555 devices.
+Additional structures to the current stave dimension will be considered depending on simulation results such that thermal deformations fall in the acceptable range.
+4557

-E.8.2 Barrels Layout
+E.8.2 Barrel Layout 4558

-As it was required by the simulation, the INTT consists of four barrels.
-Each barrel consists of one type of ladder, which is implied by its naming system, are ladder 0 for Barrel 0 and ladder 1,2,3 for barrels 1, 2 and 3.
-Ladders within a barrel are radially offset from the central axis and tilted such that the active area of the silicon sensor modules has sufficient coverage overlap.
-The ladders are tilted along an axis parallel to the central axis at the mid-plane of the active area of the silicon sensor.
-The quantity of ladders per barrel depends on the radial location, pseudorapidity coverage, tilt angle with respect to the tangent of the radial location, and clearance.
-These parameters are summarized in table E.14.
+As it was required by the simulation, the INTT consists of two layers.
+Each layer consists of two sub-layers with slightly different radii.
+The width of the active area of a ladder is 4560 52.6% of the total width of the ladder.
+In order to have overlap for full PHI coverage and 4561 have a reasonable stave thickness, the ladders were stagger radially with no tilt.
+Ladders 4562 within a barrel are radially offset from the central axis with no tilt, such that the active area of the silicon sensor modules has sufficient coverage overlap.
+The quantity of ladders per 4564 barrel depends on the radial location, pseudorapidity coverage, tilt angle with respect to the tangent of the radial location, active area overlap, and clearance.
+These parameters are 4566 summarized in table E.17.
+4567